 February 6, 2021 - The Lancet published an editorial: Time to revise the Gavi funding strategy of rabies vaccine?
 However, 'In the long term, eliminating almost all human rabies could only be achieved by comprehensive vaccination of stray dogs.'

 January 27, 2021 - The South Padre Island Animal Control Division city assisted the Texas Department of State Health Services Zoonosis Control Division with the Oral Rabies Vaccination Program.
 The city said the program aims to reduce the dog strain of rabies carried by coyotes in Texas.
-Vaccination for rabies will be distributed around the city in non-populated areas that may attract coyotes.
+Vaccination for rabies will be distributed around the town in non-populated areas that attract coyotes.